kbipp/western-orthodox-prayer/README.md

 # Western Orthodox Prayer
-This is the repository for the Western Orthodox Prayer web application for praying the traditional Benedictine Divine Office according to the use of the Antiochian Western Rite Vicariate (AWRV) of the Easern Orthodox Catholic Church.
+This is the repository for the Western Orthodox Prayer web application for praying the traditional Benedictine Divine Office according to the use of the Antiochian Western Rite Vicariate (AWRV) of the Eastern Orthodox Catholic Church.

 ## How to build and run
 1. Install [Node.js ](https://nodejs.org/en/download)(the LTS release should be fine, I tested with v19.1.0)